Version française

 Method Timeline Process Postcards Albums Press

-“Virtual Tourism” is a series of photographs and videos based on the contemplative practice of gaming – also known as In-game photography.
+“Virtual Tourism” is a series of photographs and videos based on the contemplative practice of gaming, allowing tangible memories of virtual excursions to be preserved – also known as In-game photography or Virtual photography.
 With a camera at my disposal I simply walk into the decor of video games which offer open worlds, I explicitly do this without paying attention to the context (off mission).
 I wander around these wide digital open spaces, solely to appreciate the work produced by graphic designers and developers.
 I then start searching for the best spot where I can take a picture with the most suitable view, location, frame and ideal moment.
 These pictures, which are exclusively focused on landscapes, are a way to keep memory of my virtual excursions in the Metaverse.
-They also often reveal empty or “abandoned” areas of the gameplay, places which are usually ignored or neglected by active gamers.
+They also often reveal empty or “abandoned” areas of the gameplay, places which are usually ignored or neglected by active or scoring gamers.

 Photography in videogames

 I prefer to take photographs instead of screenshots.
-This method sublimates the image and makes the texture of the screen visible – a way to witness the broadcast material of our time before the disruption of the virtual reality helmets.
+This method sublimates the image and makes the texture of the screen visible – allowing me to capture the technical features of the equipment of that time, in anticipation of the major changes soon to come in how content is broadcast.
 The aim is to produce the final piece while taking the picture.
 The initial photos are originally taken in high definition, and are eventually reduced to a smaller size before being posted online.
 The pictures online are either left in their original state or moderately altered: a little cropping and editing (brightness, saturation of colors).

 This method of shooting has two advantages: when in front of the screen, the moment the picture is taken, the camera reinterprets the pixels.
 This creates a “smoothing” effect on the surface which eradicates the sometimes too brutal aspect of some decors due to the work of current 3D engines.
 Finally, when the images are cropped, the visibility of polygons is naturally reduced.
 The finishing result allows to acquire a “new” image, one which is embellished and beautified yet, one which none the less remains loyal to the original game.